puppetlabs/puppet-instruqt-tracks/pe601-lab-2-1-run-multiple-tasks-with-a-plan/01-run-multiple-tasks-with-plan/assignment.md

     ```
     systemctl status puppet
     ```
-1. In the output, note the timestamp of the line that contains the text `Started Puppet agent`, and it should show the time when the plan restarted the service after the log file backup process completed.
+In the output, notice the timestamp on the line that contains the text `Started Puppet agent` — it should show the time when the plan restarted the service after the log file backup process completed.

 ---
 🎈 **Congratulations!** You enhanced your Puppet plan to create a consistent set of backup files!
 If you want to, you can spend some time exploring this environment.